syed460/javascript/oops/README.md

 before Oops we have procedural programming.
 Dividing programm into multiple functions.
 This type of programming is very simple and straiteforward
 SpagattiCode

+In OOps,
-In OOps, we group the related variables and functions into a unit and object
+ It is a programming style based on the concet of objectrs. we group the related variables and functions into a unit and object

 Variables = Properties = arguments = Nouns (adjectives)
 function = methods = Verbes (actions)